jjoanneporter/webdev_lab1/README.md

 # webdev_lab1
-creating repo for lab 1
+creating repo for submission in lab 1. used in 2025 spring semester